Volunteers play a huge role in our work here at The Huddle.

-In 2019, 189 volunteers contributed more than 2,750 hours to help young people in the community ‘learn, grow and belong’.
+In 2019, 189 volunteers donated more than 2,750 hours of their time to support young people in achieving their goals.

 Like playing sport?
 Get involved with our sport and recreation program Huddle Up and help deliver sports programs to young people.

 Support young people with their education by providing tutoring and homework support.

 Support young people in their employment journey by becoming one of our career coaches and assisting with all aspects of job readiness.

 Find out more about volunteering with our program in North Melbourne.

 How do I become a volunteer for The Huddle?